 The half-day experimental activity typically runs from either 9.00 am-12.00 pm or 12.00 pm-3.00 pm, although timing is flexible.
-Our full-day experiment includes a scientist talk, tour of the Institute and lunch break and runs from 9.00 am-1.30 pm.
+Program times can be extended to include a lunch break in our canteen facilities.

 Bookings and cost

 To arrange a visit for your class, check available dates in our booking calendar and submit a booking enquiry.
 Bookings are typically available from Tuesday to Friday of each week.
 The fee for Day in the life of a scientist is $350 (inc GST).
 Schools with an ICSEA rating of less than 950 can request for a discounted rate of $50 (inc GST) per class.

 Once we confirm your booking date, we’ll send you a link to our online registration and payment system, along with a Teacher Safety Form, Risk Assessment Form, Arrival Information Document and Laboratory Workbook.
 Your booking will be finalised upon receipt of your payment.